 Q: What are insider threat indicators?

 A: Insider threat indicators are clues that could help you stop an insider attack before it becomes a data breach.
-Human behaviors are the primary indicators of potential insider threats.
-Train your team to recognize different abnormal behaviors and use Varonis to detect activity that indicates a potential insider threat.
-Like a user accessing data, they have never touched before or copying large amounts of data from one place to another.
+Technical controls can be ineffective at spotting or preventing insider threats, but human behavior is often a dead giveaway.
+Train your team to recognize different abnormal behaviors, and use Varonis to mitigate the damage of a potential insider threat before it becomes a frightening reality.

-Q: Are threshold-based alerts prone to false positives? (e.g., simply re-structuring folders)
+Q: Are threshold-based alerts prone to false positives? (like simply re-structuring folders)

-A: Threshold-based alerts are bad at determining intent, and can lead security pros on wild snipe hunts or a “cry warg” situation.
-Here is a simple scenario – a user moves one folder of sensitive data to a new location.
-If you have a threshold-based alert for “500 file operations on sensitive data in one minute” that user just tripped it (I won’t get into the details of why just trust me).
-Your security team’s time is more precious than chasing down every folder change.
-Use security analytics to make more intelligent alerting instead.
+A: Threshold-based alerts are bad at determining intent, and can lead security pros on a wild goose chase.
+Here is a simple scenario: a user moves one folder of sensitive data to a new location.
+If you have a threshold-based alert for “500 file operations on sensitive data in one minute,” that user just tripped it.
+Your security team’s time is more precious than efforts spent chasing down every folder change.
+Use security analytics to create more intelligent alerting.

 Q: How useful are watch lists?

-A: Watch lists — lists of users that you need to keep an eye on — can be helpful, but they have a real dark side as well.
-If you think about watch lists hard enough, you can easily see how they could become overused and put your security team in a difficult position with the rest of your users.
-On the flip side, you want your users to be “security aware” and have a safe method to report suspicious activity.
-You need to develop and keep to best practices for your watch list.
-Investigate and drop users off the watch list quickly, and lean on your security analytics to keep tabs on the abnormal behavior for you.
+A: Watch lists — lists of users you need to keep an eye on — can be helpful, but they have a downside as well.
+Watch lists can become overused and put your security team in a difficult position with the rest of your users.
+On the flip side, you do want your users to be “security aware” and have a safe method to report suspicious activity.
+You need to develop and keep best practices for your watch list; investigate and drop users off the watch list quickly and lean on your security analytics to keep tabs on the abnormal behavior for you.